ariankordi/FFL.js/README.md

   - Refactor into classes/true OOP.
 Should functionality be implemented in class patterns?
   - Improve documentation as code (TypeDoc output).
 Add JSDoc @example tags?
 Or write real docs/tutorial?
   - 🤔 Can someone scrutinize my code?
 Style, naming conventions, ease of use and import, low quality sections...?
-* Port `TextureShaderMaterial` to TSL and use NodeMaterial for WebGPURenderer support?
+* Port more shaders to TSL for WebGPU support? (+ Address TODOs in existing ones)

 # Acknowledgements
 * [aboood40091/AboodXD](https://github.com/aboood40091) for the [FFL decompilation and port to RIO](https://github.com/aboood40091/ffl/tree/nsmbu-win-port).